adrian-kong/ChessGame/README.md

 # ChessGame
-Simple chess game written in libGDX
+Simple chess game written in java with libGDX